The Edward Cadbury Charitable Trust

 - Three-month decision window - Plan applications with a quarterly decision timeline in mind

-- Seven clear priority areas - Ensure strong fit with arts/culture, community integration, compassionate support, conservation, education, interfaith relations, or research
+- Six clear priority areas - Ensure strong fit with arts/culture, community integration, compassionate support, conservation, education, or research

-- Complete applications - Submit all required documentation including annual accounts and detailed project plans to avoid delays
+- Complete applications - Submit all required documentation including annual accounts, project breakdowns, and evidence of your work

 - Rolling applications - No deadline pressure; applications accepted year-round allows for thoughtful, well-prepared submissions